zuozhenggh/learning-library/developer-library/apex/shopping-cart/improving-app/9-improving-app.md

 - Disable the Navigation Menu
 - Enhance the Navigation Bar

-## Task 1: Set Pages to be Public
+## **STEP 1**: Set Pages to be Public
-Your customers don't need to log in the app to shop the products, so let's set the following pages as public:
+Your customers don't need to login the app in order to shop the products, so let's set the following pages as public:
 - Page  1: Products
 - Page 16: Order Information
 - Page 17: Shopping Cart
 - Page 18: Add to Cart

-Follow these tasks for the four listed pages:
+Follow these steps for the four listed pages:

 1. From the runtime application, navigate to the page.